Situation at the front — the AFU repelled almost 80 attacks by the Russian army in 12 directions — online.ua

 Points of attention

-Operational information as of 16:00 on 09/24/2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine.
+Operational information as of 16:00 on 01.10.2025 regarding the Russian invasion was provided by the General Staff of the Armed Forces of Ukraine,

-Three enemy attacks have so far been repelled by Ukrainian defenders in the North Slobozhansk and Kursk directions.
-The enemy also launched 6 airstrikes, dropped 13 anti-aircraft missiles, and carried out 104 shellings, including five from multiple launch rocket systems.

-In the Kupyansk direction, five attacks are ongoing on the positions of Ukrainian troops in the Kotlyarivka areas and towards Pishchane and Kolisnykivka.
+In the North-Slobozhansk and Kursk directions, four clashes have taken place since the beginning of the day, one of which is still ongoing.
+In addition, the enemy carried out eight air strikes, dropping 25 guided bombs, and also carried out 100 shelling of the positions of our troops and settlements, including three from multiple launch rocket systems.

-In the Lyman direction, the invading army attacked 14 times near the settlements of Novomykhailivka, Hrekivka, Kolodyazi, Shandryholove, Novoselivka, Derylove, and Zarichne.
-The defense forces successfully stopped seven enemy attempts to advance, and fighting continues.
+In the Lymansky direction today, the aggressor attacked nine times in the areas of the settlements of Hrekivka, Karpivka, Kolodyazi, Myrne, Shandryholove, Torske and in the direction of Novy Mir, Drobysheve.
+Five clashes are currently ongoing.

-In the Siversky direction, the enemy tried to break through in the areas of Serebryanka, Orikhovo-Vasylivka and towards Dronivka and Yampol; five out of seven attacks are currently ongoing.
+In the Siversky direction, our defenders repelled four enemy attempts to advance in the areas of the settlements of Hryhorivka, Yampil, and Pereizhne.

-In the Kramatorsk direction, the enemy attacked the positions of the Defense Forces in the Chasovy Yar area and was repulsed.
+In the Kramatorsk direction, the Defense Forces repelled four enemy attacks in the directions of the settlements of Bondarne, Minkivka, and Orikhovo-Vasylivka.

-In the Torets direction today, the invader tried to advance seven times in the areas of Oleksandro-Shultyny, Shcherbynivka, Pleshchiivka, and Yablunivka.
-The enemy struck Kostyantynivka with KABs.
+In the Torets direction, the enemy attacked the positions of our troops in the areas of Shcherbinivka, Pleshchiivka, Toretsk, Rusyn Yar, and Poltavka.
+The defense forces have already repelled 11 enemy attacks, and three more attacks are ongoing.

-In the Pokrovsky direction, since the beginning of the day, the invaders have made 28 attempts to push the Ukrainian defenders from the occupied positions in the areas of the settlements of Poltavka, Nykanorivka, Rodynske, Chervonyi Lyman, Novoekonomichne, Sukhetske, Lysivka, Zvirovo, Kotlyne, Udachne and Horikhove.
-The defense forces are holding back the enemy's onslaught and have repelled 27 attacks.
-The invaders' aviation has struck Dobropilly.
+In the Pokrovsky direction, the enemy attacked the positions of our defenders 19 times today in the areas of the settlements of Shakhove, Volodymyrivka, Sukhetske, Myrolyubivka, Novopavlivka, Lysivka, Kotlyne, Udachne, Molodetske, Novomykolaivka, and Filiya.
+Fighting is still ongoing in three locations.

-Today, in the Novopavlivka direction, the enemy attacked five times near the settlements of Voskresenka, Sichneve, Vorone, Ternove, and Novohrygorivka.
-Currently, one battle is ongoing.
+In the Novopavlivka direction, our defenders repelled nine enemy attacks in the areas of the settlements of Zeleny Gay, Andriyivka-Klevtsove, Vorone, Sosnivka, Novomykolaivka, and Novohrygorivka.
+Three more clashes are still ongoing.

+In the Hulyaipil direction, four clashes were recorded near the settlement of Poltavka.
+The settlement of Girke was hit by an airstrike.

-In the Hulyaipil direction, our defenders repelled three attempts by enemy units to advance in the Olhivske area.
+In the Orikhiv direction, our soldiers repelled one enemy attack in the direction of Novodanylivka.

-In the Prydniprovske direction, Ukrainian soldiers repelled two attacks by the aggressor, another battle is ongoing.
-Enemy aircraft also carried out airstrikes on Olhivka.

 More on the topic